Latest stable release:

 Installation through pip:

 If you are familiar with the Python ecosystem, you can try to get Eyegrade from PyPI instead.
 Install Python 3.6 or a later release.
 Then, run:

 Nevertheless, I'd rather install eyegrade through pipx as explained in the user guide.

 Eyegrade is distributed under the GNU General Public License (GPL) version 3 or any later version.

 The source code repository is available at GitHub.
 To download it through git:

 git clone https://github.com/jfisteus/eyegrade.git

-In order to run the program from its sources, you'll need Python 2.7, OpenCV 2.4 (including its python bindings) and PyQt4 (master branch) or PyQt5 (development branch).
+In order to run the program from its sources, you'll need Python 3.6 or a later version.

 Want to contribute?
 You can contribute or contact me through the github page of Eyegrade.